msai-amin/Ryzomatic/README.md

-# AI Reader Assistant
+# ryzome

-An intelligent document reading assistant with AI chat capabilities, built with React, TypeScript, and modern web technologies.
+An intelligent reading platform for academics with AI chat capabilities, built with React, TypeScript, and modern web technologies.

 ## Features